This post contains affiliate links (What's that?)

 Are you looking to spend more time outside in your childcare program?
 Whether you you just want to update your outdoor space, or intentionally want to create your own outdoor classroom-there is nothing quite like spending your learning time outside!
 The warm sun on your face, a gentle breeze, and nature buzzing all around you.

-Just as you set up learning spaces inside, you can also set them up outside as well!
-Below, I am going to share some fun ways that you can design your own responsive outdoor spaces for art, dramatic play,engineering, science, reading, music, and of course-physical development with a little elbow grease, and creativity.
+Just as you set up learning spaces inside, you can set them up outside as well!
+Keep reading to find some fun ways to design your own responsive outdoor spaces for art, dramatic play, engineering, science, reading, music, and of course-physical development with a little elbow grease, and creativity.

 Depending on your budget you can invest in an acrylic outdoor easel, or DIY your own that will withstand the weather.